Updated: Aug 23

 How is it administered?

-Immunocidin was initially approved as an intra-tumoral injection treatment.
+Immunocidin was initially approved for an intra-tumoral injection treatment.

-Newer protocols involve administering the product by IV infusion and orally in different studies.
+Newer protocols, currently under study, involve administering the product by IV infusion and as oral dose.

 What kind of side-effects might there be?

-Some dogs might experience mild and transient lethargy, fever, or vomiting, depending on how the product is administered and their level of sensitivity.
+Some dogs might experience lethargy, fever, or vomiting, depending on how the product is administered and their level of sensitivity.
 If Immunocidin is injected into the tumor, there may be some injection site pain and there may be discharge from the tumor as it breaks down.

 In what ways might Immunocidin help dogs with cancer?